Z1ngo1/cobol-practice-tasks/TASKS/TASK11-CARD-VALIDATION/README.md

 ## Notes

-- Program uses VSAM KSDS in RANDOM access mode — each transaction triggers a direct READ by key
-- Four independent FILE STATUS variables track VSAM, transactions, approved, and declined files
 - Current system date obtained via ACCEPT FROM DATE YYYYMMDD — no hardcoded dates
 - Expiry date stored in MMYY format (e.g. 1227 = December 2027) — positions 1:2 = MM, 3:2 = YY
-- Only last 2 digits of year (YY) used for expiry comparison — sufficient for near-future cards
 - Validation priority: NOT FOUND → BLOCKED → EXPIRED → APPROVED (first failing check wins)
 - FILE STATUS '23' is a soft error — card not found is a valid business outcome, not a fatal error
-- Both output files (APPROVED and DECLINED) deleted and recreated fresh each run via IEFBR14
-- TRANSACTION-AMOUNT uses PIC 9(5)V99 (implied decimal) — output formatted with $$$$ edit picture
 - Tested on IBM z/OS with Enterprise COBOL